top of page

 Many of Sheila Wray Gregoire's followers are evangelical Christians who are faithfully looking for alternatives to pat answers, and her testimony confirms that my novel provides a refreshing view of how Jesus can free us from our cages.
 I hope my biblical fiction reaches people who have doubts or are seeking deeper answers in their Christian walk.

-3. Interview: I was grateful for the opportunity to meet in person with Tyler Tavares, an Associate Pastor at Cobourg Alliance Church.
+3. Podcast Interview: I was grateful for the opportunity to meet in person with Tyler Tavares, an Associate Pastor at Cobourg Alliance Church.

 We had an informal discussion about the women in my upcoming biblical fiction and the roles of women in the Gospels.
 We talked about my novel as a parable: a fiction story revealing truth.
 Like many church denominations, the Christian and Missionary Alliance in Canada has opened up a path for churches to welcome both men and women serving on the Board of Elders, but it is up to each local congregation to choose its way forward.
 I have found sometimes the barriers to equality for women are not from the law, but from the heart.